hms-dbmi/viv/README.md

 - An array of `[colorData1, ..., colorDataN]` where `colorDataI`
   is a TypedArray of a single channel's worth of data.
 The order must match.

+###### `loader.getRaster` (Function, StaticImageLayer) **POTENTIAL FUTURE BREAKING CHANGES WITH NEW FEATURES**

+This function returns the entire image from the loader's source.

+Receives arguments:

+- `z` (optional) The z coordinate of the pyramid form which data should be fetched.
+- `level` (optional) The location along a third channel dimension along which data should be fetched.

 ###### `loader.vivMetadata` (Object)

 An object containing the following properties which provide all the data-specific metadata required by Viv to render data tiles.